bunyk/blog/content/posts/edx_writing.md

 Marginalia could be a bridge between modern internet social networks and literature.

 A friend of author borrowed from him a book, but he needed it so took it back before she finished it.
 She had to use clean one.
-After finishing she told that she felt lonly reading unannotated version.
+After finishing she told that she felt lonely reading unannotated version.

 He imagines putting his notes on transparent margin-sized plastic strips, so he could share them with friends, and receive notes from friends instead.
 Than he understood that this idea is more easier to implement using modern digital tech.